Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Sources of Uncertainty in Conflict Prediction

-With these considerations in mind, we design an ML-based approach to conflict prediction incorporating UQ.
-In principle, ML is well-suited to capture the complexity of conflict through its ability to account for non-linear and interaction effects between multiple variables \citep{cederman_predicting_2017}.
+With these considerations in mind, we design a ML-based approach to conflict prediction incorporating UQ.
+In principle, ML is well-suited to capture the complexity of conflict through its ability to account for non-linear effects and interaction effects between multiple variables \citep{cederman_predicting_2017}.
 We use tree-based models, which often outperform the more popular deep learning approaches on tabular data \citep{grinsztajn_why_2022}.
-While deep learning approaches are in principle more capable in big data applications, their potential has so far not materialized in the field of conflict forecasts, likely due to the relative rarity of conflict occurrence.
+While deep learning approaches are in principle more capable in big data applications, their potential has so far not materialized in the field of conflict forecasts, likely connected to the relative rarity of conflict occurrence.
 Our UQ approach specifically addresses two main data-related sources of uncertainty:

-\emph{First}, we exclusively use models with the ability to natively output uncertainty estimates.
+First, we exclusively use ML algorithms with the ability to natively output uncertainty estimates.
 Importantly, given the potential of similar situations leading to widely different outcomes locally and over time, we focus on algorithms with the ability to predict distributions for each \emph{pgm} individually rather than estimating uncertainty globally.

-\emph{Second}, we implement a hurdle approach to distinguish between zero and non-zero observations.
-This assumes differences in distributions on either side of a threshold, which is arguably the case in conflict data due to a combination of biases in the data-generation process as well as differences between the determinants of the intensity of conflict and the determinants of the occurrence of conflict \citep{lacina_explaining_2006, hegre_forecasting_2022}.
+Second, we implement a hurdle approach to distinguish between zero and non-zero observations.
+This assumes differences in distributions on either side of a threshold, which is arguably the case in conflict data due to a combination of biases in the data-generation process as well as differences between the determinants of the occurrence of conflict and the determinants of the intensity of conflict \citep{lacina_explaining_2006, hegre_forecasting_2022}.
 The two-stage approach focusing first on the likely location of violence before predicting its intensity is also well suited to capture the spatial clustering and diffusion patterns of armed conflict \citep{buhaug_contagion_2008, schutte_diffusion_2011, racek_capturing_2025}.